 Goji berries are not the kind of foods you want to snack on a ton.
 I like to eat in very small quantities.

 1 oz is the perfect serving size.
-Start with one serving per day.
+Start with one serving per day, or every few days.
 Don’t have goji in every meal or snack.

 After about a week of that, gradually up it to two servings per day if you want (spacing it out throughout the day), and so on.

 I wouldn’t recommend more than two or three servings per day.
 Mix it up with other superfoods.